mstksg/inCode/copy/entries/machines-1.md

     ###### Aside

 And now, another diversion.
-This is actually a pretty big one, so if you are still digesting the post so far, there is no problem with completely skipping this aside :)
+This is actually a pretty big one, so if you are still digesting the rest of the post, there is no problem with completely skipping this aside :)

 Recall the function `scanl :: (b -> a -> b) -> b -> [a] -> [b]`.  `scanl` is
-just like `foldl`, it "keeps track" of the history of the accumulator.
+just like `foldl`, except that it "keeps track" of the history of the accumulator.

 For example: